sujitojha1/gemini-study-buddy/README.md

 - **One-click summaries** – distill complex pages into digestible bullet points and actionable takeaways.
 - **AI-generated flashcards** – create 6-10 question/answer pairs in Markdown that you can copy into your favourite spaced repetition tool.
 - **Quick quizzes** – produce five multiple-choice questions with explanations to reinforce understanding.
-- **Focus-aware prompts** – optionally add study goals (exam, certification, audience, etc.) or highlight a passage to steer the response.
-- **Local settings** – your Gemini API key and focus preferences are saved securely with `chrome.storage.sync` on your Google account.
+- **Environment-based API key** – keep your Gemini API key in `extension/.env` or paste it at runtime; the extension never stores it in Chrome Sync.

 ## Requirements